nicotsou/nicotsou.com/content/courses/tltr-typescript/code-organization/modules-lab/index.md

 ### 4. Bonus step 👨🏻‍🎨

 Now let’s experiment with the CommonJS approach.
-Read the instructions in the next section and try to refactor the code to use CommonJS instead of ES Modules.
+Read the instructions in [my article](/tltr-typescript-modules/) and try to refactor the code to use CommonJS instead of ES Modules.